composable-models/llm_multiagent_debate/README.md

 [Joshua B. Tenenbaum](https://scholar.google.com/citations?user=rRJ9wTJMUB8C&hl=en),
 [Igor Mordatch](https://scholar.google.com/citations?user=Vzr1RukAAAAJ&hl=en)

 This is a preliminary implementation of the paper "Improving Factuality and Reasoning in Language Models through Multiagent Debate".
-More tasks and settings will be released soon
+More tasks and settings will be released soon.
+You may see some additional debate logs [here](https://www.dropbox.com/sh/6kq5ixfnf4zqk09/AABezsYsBhgg1IQAZ12yQ43_a?dl=0).

 ## Running experiments